[ View All Other Bicycle Safety Topics ]

 Bicycling gloves: To protect my hands if I fall.

 Spare bicycle inner tubes and a patch kit: To continue with a flat tire even if I do not have a spare.
-I can simply plug the hole.
+I can plug the hole.

 Bicycle repair kit: To perform emergency repairs as needed without having to go to the bike repair shop.